AppointmentGuru/AppointmentGuru-Website/_posts/2017-11-23-invoicing and a new look.md

 ## New look and feel

-* A revamped web app, expect an updated mobile app shortly and both will be virtually identical.
+* A revamped web app, an updated mobile app and both are virtually identical.
 * More intuitive appointment booking in the web app, making it even quicker to book appointments.
 * Clicking on *Do It For Me* opens a tab where you can live chat with us super-easily.